w3f/Grants-Program/applications/xp.network.md

 Apart from standard setup, a pallet implementing XP.network Relay Chain Protocol consists of:

-1. **Message Listener** - it listens to the incomming messages and passes them to the Decision Tree.
+1. **Message Listener** - it listens to the incoming messages and passes them to the Decision Tree.
 2. **Message Deserialiser** - it reads the contents of the binary file and populates the fields of the Message struct.
 3. **Message Serialiser** - it packs the values of the Message struct into a binary representation.
 4. **Message Sender** - it uses the Relay Chain callback mechanism to communicate with the other parachains and parathreads using XP Network protocol.
 5. **Runtime Storage** - it stores the binaries with the current state of the corresponding transaction.
-Each blob can be accessed like so: ```sender[TopicId]```.
+Each blob can be accessed like so: ```sender[TopicID]```.
-6. **Decsision Tree** - it controlls the eficiency of the data flow between the pallets.
+6. **Decision Tree** - it controls the efficiency of the data flow between the pallets.

 #### The XP.network Relay Chain protocol is not: